zvonarek/Far-field-diffraction-pattern/README.md

 where $E(k_x) = \mathcal{F}\{E(x,z_{0})\}$ and $k_z$ is given by the dispersion relation, $k_x^2 + k_y^2 + k_z^2 = \left( \frac{\omega}{c}\right)^2$; in one dimension,  $k_z = \sqrt{\left( \frac{\omega}{c}\right)^2 - k_x^2}$.

 In FRED, a commercial Ray-tracing software, I simulated a 60$\mu$m x 1.3mm single slit illuminated by rays with a wavelength of 0.63$\mu$m.
 I resolved both the narrow and long dimensions using the propagation routine from eq. ~\eqref{eqn:Diffraction} at a distance of 50mm from the slit.

+UPDATE: I will re-work the formatting so the LaTeX equations are presented nicely, sorry!